celiavelmar/conventional-pre-commits/README.md

 ## Contributing

 Do you need more customization or feel like something is missing or could be made better?
-Open ar issue or a pull request!
+Open an issue or a pull request!